Intimate Apparel (play)

 Intimate Apparel is a play written by Lynn Nottage.
 The play was originally a co-production and co-commission between Center Stage, Baltimore, Maryland, and South Coast Repertory, Costa Mesa, California.

-The play is set in New York City in 1905 and concerns a young African-American woman who travels to New York to pursue her dreams, becoming an independent woman as a seamstress.
+The play is set in New York City in 1905 and concerns a young African-American woman who traveled to New York to pursue her dreams, becoming an independent woman as a seamstress.